 Test at the station could have a bigger potential impact on your Drivers

 The first thing to consider is you are dealing with a police officer who

-arrest you for DUI.
+for DUI.
 You want to be respectful.
-You do not want to be argumentative or resist
+You do not want to be argumentative

+What happens next?
 You are going to be asked to step outside of your car.
-You are required

-to turn your ignition off and exit your vehicle if an officer directs
+You are required to turn your ignition off and exit your vehicle if an

-you to do so.
-What you do not have to do is answer any questions, or perform
+officer directs you to do so.
+What you do not have to do is answer any

 Unfortunately the situation that you are facing at that point is that your